silpion/ansible-php/README.md

 ### Local facts installation

-``tasks/localfacts.yml`` will ensure availability of a directory to store local facts into based on templates, deploy roles local facts based on a template to be provided into this tasks file and re-read local facts based on changed events when the template has been deployed.
+``tasks/localfacts.yml`` will ensure availability of a directory to store local facts into, deploy roles local facts based on a template to be provided into this tasks file and re-read local facts based on changed events when the template has been deployed.

 ```yaml
 - name: Include local facts installation